Designing the next

 First break: each member presents their idea in front of their own team.

-Second phase: each member draws a second round of sketches having seen their colleuges' ideas and iterate on their first sketch.
+Second phase: each member draws a second round of sketches having seen their colleagues' ideas and iterates on their first sketch.

 Second break: each member presents their idea in front of their own team and then they have to vote on their ideas, they can vote on specific parts.

-Third phase: the whole team works on a final version based on all the ideas they had and finalize them.
+Third phase: the whole team works on a final version based on all the ideas they had and finalizes them.

 Third break: each team chooses one of their members to present the idea in front of all teams and collect feedback.